-The only run allowed in the game occurred when second-baseman Fred Dunlap received and bobbled a throw from pitcher Jim McCormick.
+The only run in the game occurred when second-baseman Fred Dunlap received and bobbled a throw from pitcher Jim McCormick.
 Arthur Irwin took off for home plate and Dunlap threw the ball home, but sailed it over Doc Kennedy's head.

-On June 16, 1880 Lee Richmond, who would eventually become a medical doctor, was awarded his bachelors degree from Brown University.
+On June 16, 1880 Lee Richmond, who would eventually become a medical doctor, was awarded his degree from Brown University.
 The "spot" where he stood when he tossed this perfect game is now marked by a plaque (inscription is at the top of the page) located on the campus of Becker College in Worcester, Massachusetts.